 The army presence on Angel Island started as part of the defenses to protect the bay, and especially the shipments of gold from California, from potential attacks by Confederate ships in the Civil War.

 Camp Reynolds (aka West Garrison) was named for the popular Union General John F. Reynolds who died in the first hours of the Battle of Gettysburg.
 Reynolds may not be quite as well known as the General who took over his command Abner Doubleday who is credited with inventing baseball.
-I personally found the connection interesting as some of the troops that fought under him were a bunch of stubborn German immigrant farmers known as the Iron Brigade… which included my great great grandfather.
+I personally found the connection interesting as some of the troops that fought under him were a bunch of stubborn German immigrant farmers known as the Iron Brigade… which included my great-great grandfather.
 This camp still has a view of the entrance of San Francisco Bay, which, of course, is now spanned by the Golden Gate Bridge.

 Battery Ledyard

-There are other gun emplacements that guarded the Golden Gate dating from later eras on the island as well.
+Other gun emplacements guarded the Golden Gate dating from later eras on the island as well.
 Battery Ledyard is a concrete gun battery built in 1900 as part of an upgraded series of defenses around the bay.
 There is also a Nike Missle site on the island that was part of a series of sites in the area that were the last line of defense of San Francisco against attack by nuclear missiles in the Cold War.
 The best preserved of the local Nike Missle sites is at the nearby Marin Headlands part of the Golden Gate National Recreation Area.

 Fort McDowell

-Fort McDowell (aka East Garrison) dates back to the Spanish American War.
-With the island already in use for quarantining ships, it probably seemed like a natural place to quarantine soldiers returning from fighting in the Pacific in the Philipines during the Spanish American War and the later Philippine Insurrection.
+Fort McDowell (aka East Garrison) dates back to the Spanish-American War.
+With the island already in use for quarantining ships, it probably seemed like a natural place to quarantine soldiers returning from fighting in the Pacific in the Philipines during the Spanish-American War and the later Philippine Insurrection.
 Some of these soldiers were returning with more than their wounds, scars, and medals.
 They had picked up tropical diseases and serious infectious diseases like smallpox.

 At that time, Tiburon was still a rail hub for the North Pacific Railroad.
 So when a soldier finished his quarantine it was a simple matter to ferry him across the Raccoon Straight, put him on a train, and send him home.

 These days Fort McDowell has mostly abandoned buildings although a few of these have been renovated to house park service personnel.
-The fort is named for General Irvin McDowell who fought in the Mexican American War and led the Union forces unsuccessfully at the first Battle of Bull Run in the opening days of the Civil War.
+The fort is named for General Irvin McDowell who fought in the Mexican-American War and led the Union forces unsuccessfully at the first Battle of Bull Run in the opening days of the Civil War.
 He later served as the commander of the Department of the Pacific which was headquartered in the Presidio of San Francisco.

-Unites States Immigration Station
+United States Immigration Station

 There was a loophole in the immigration rules which was that relatives of U.S. citizens could immigrate.
 Immigrants, mostly men, were routinely interred here for weeks or months while they were interrogated to determine if their claims of family ties were true.
 Those that passed were allowed entry and those that failed were sent home.
 Inside the Immigration Station, there are Chinese poems carved into the boards of some of the dorms that speak of the hope, anger, and despair that filled this facility.